Federal Motor Carrier Safety Administration, Department of Transportation.

-You may submit comments, identified by docket number FMCSA-2013-0306, by any of the following methods:
+You may submit comments, identified by docket number DOT-OST-2019-0137 by one of the following methods:

 Start Further Info

 For system-related questions please contact Chief, Compliance Division, Office of Enforcement and Compliance, Federal Motor Carrier Safety Administration, Email: email@example.com, Tel.
 (202) 366-1812.
 For privacy questions, please contact: Claire W. Barrett, Departmental Chief Privacy Officer, Department of Transportation, S-81, Washington, DC 20590, Email: firstname.lastname@example.org, Tel.
 (202) 366-8135.

 In accordance with the Privacy Act of 1974, FMCSA is proposing a new system of records titled “Drug and Alcohol Clearinghouse”.
 This system will collect information related to violations of the Agency's drug and alcohol testing program regulations committed by holders of commercial driver's licenses (CDL) or commercial learner's permits (CLP).